Hawkeye News & Bulletins

 We would like to thank our employees, contractors, customers, suppliers and all of you during this difficult time.
 We will do everything we can do support you.

 As published by NWCOA CWCP:

-Hawkeye Bird and Animal Control of Canada www.hawkeye.ca is now opening an office in West Palm Beach, Florida, offering bird control & falconry services to Florida commercial and residential customers.
+Hawkeye Bird and Animal Control of Canada (www.hawkeye.ca) is now opening an office in West Palm Beach, Florida, offering bird control and falconry services to Florida commercial and residential customers.

 Hawkeye Bird and Animal Control is owner operated by Dan Frankian since its inception in 1989.
 Hawkeye quickly grew from a one-man operation using one hawk and expanded to a business with 18 staff members and dozens of birds of prey.

 Dan Frankian has worked nationally, as well as internationally, for various government agencies and large corporations.
 Dan Frankian’s birds of prey and dogs have appeared in and have opened for several live shows and documentaries, as well as films and promotions such as Harry Potter.